Public School Boards' Association of Alberta

 The Public School Boards' Association of Alberta (PSBAA) is a not-for-profit society, the members of which can be any public school jurisdiction, or First Nations Education Authority, in Alberta, Canada.
 The membership criteria for the Association requires a school jurisdiction which provides public education to affirm its support to the Objects of the Association.

 Jurisdictions

-Twenty-six of forty-two public school jurisdictions in Alberta belong to the Association as of January, 2023.
+Twenty-seven of forty-two public school jurisdictions in Alberta belong to the Association as of January, 2023.
 These jurisdictions are: